kubewarden/docs/src/distributing-policies/secure-supply-chain.md

       value: otlp
     - name: "KUBEWARDEN_LOG_LEVEL"
       value: "info"
 ```

 If you deploy the default Policy Server using the `kubewarden-defaults`
-Helm chart, you can configure this field by setting the `configmap` name in the
+Helm chart, you can configure this field by setting the `ConfigMap` name in the
 `policyServer.verificationConfig` value.

 Now, the PolicyServer will reject untrusted AdmissionPolicies and ClusterAdmissionPolicies,
-and those would never be in active status or able to process admission review requests.
+by refusing to start.
+The user must remove the untrusted policy or fix the
+signatures requirements in order to get the PolicyServer running again.

 ## Signature Config Reference